docker/labs/beginner/chapters/webapps.md

 $ docker pull ubuntu:12.04
 ```

-If you do not specify the version number of the image, then as mentioned the Docker client will default to a version named `latest`.
+If you do not specify the version number of the image then, as mentioned, the Docker client will default to a version named `latest`.

 So for example, the `docker pull` command given below will pull an image named `ubuntu:latest`: